matthew-andrews/ft-style-offline-web-app-part-4/README.md

 Connections can be weak and very slow, they can be flaky - disconnecting frequently.
 Devices can even be tricked into thinking they're online when they're not - they could be behind a captive portal in a coffee shop or hotel; or the device could have a perfect connection to a wifi router that isn't connected to anything else.
 Requests to your website may be being blocked or somehow mangled by a government or corporate proxy.
 Or, of course, the device could actually be completely offline.

 Rather than thinking in terms of offline and online, the way to deliver the best possible user experience during that initial app boot phase up is to aim to deliver an app startup time that is consistent and unaffected by the connection type or speed.
-In order to achieve this we're going to need some more app cache hacking.
+In order to achieve this we're going to need some more AppCache hacking.

-## More app cache hacking
+## More AppCache hacking

 The only way you can have a consistent start up time in the face of a wild west of internet connection possibilities is to ensure your web app will prefer, **whenever possible** load from the device's local application cache.
 To do this you have to ensure that the page which your app starts on is **explicitly cached** in the application cache manifest.